Cancer Types | Brain Cancer - National Foundation for Cancer Research

 People of all ages are diagnosed with brain cancer, but there is more frequency among children and older adults.
 Brain cancer is the second most commonly diagnosed cancer in children (after leukemia).

-• Estimates of 94,390 brain tumors will be diagnosed in the U.S. this year, and approximately 28% will be considered malignant – or cancerous.
+• Estimates of 90,000 brain tumors are diagnosed in the U.S. each year, and approximately 28% will be considered malignant – or cancerous.

-• An estimated 24,810 malignant tumors of the brain and spinal cord will be diagnosed in the U.S. in 2023, with around 18,990 deaths expected to result from the diagnosis.
+• An estimated 25,400 malignant tumors of the brain and spinal cord will be diagnosed in the U.S. in 2024, with around 18,760 deaths expected.

-• Overall, the chance that a person will develop a malignant tumor of the brain or spinal cord in his or her lifetime is less than 1% (about 1 in 143 for men and 1 in 185 for women).
+• Overall, the chance that a person will develop a malignant tumor of the brain or spinal cord in his or her lifetime is less than 1%.
+The risk is slightly higher for men than women.

 • Survival rates vary widely depending on the type of tumor.

-• Glioblastoma (GBM) is the deadliest type of brain cancer, accounting for 45% of all malignant brain tumors and the five-year average survival rate is only 5% or less.
+• Glioblastoma (GBM) is the deadliest type of brain cancer, accounting for 45% of all primary malignant brain tumors and the five-year average survival rate is only 8%.

-Source: American Cancer Society’s Cancer Facts & Figures 2023 and American Brain Tumor Association’s Brain Tumor Statistics; Global Coalition for Adaptive Research
+Source: American Cancer Society’s Cancer Facts & Figures 2024; National Brain Tumor Society; Global Coalition for Adaptive Research

 • Headaches